-The association is responsible for forwarding recommendations for statewide initiatives to the Administrative Presiding Justices (APJ) Advisory Committee for approval.
-The APJ advisory committee reviews recommendations from the association for funding of local court enhancements, applications, and services.
+The association is responsible for forwarding recommendations for statewide initiatives to the Administrative Presiding Justices Advisory Committee (APJAC) for approval.
+APJAC reviews recommendations from the association for funding of local court enhancements, applications, and services.
 Initiatives originating from advisory committees and statewide initiatives requiring Judicial Council action or approval are submitted to the JCTC for final approval, in alignment with the overall governance model.